Retailer Spotlight: The Kayak Centre in North Kingstown, Rhode Island

 Around the same time, another business specializing in men’s clothing shuttered after 75 years.
 With leftover space in the new building, Shapiro and his team brought in soft goods.
 Lifestyle products from Patagonia, Toad&Co, OluKai, Carve, Costa, Smith, and other big brands now fill the racks and give non-kayakers something to buy.

-“I had people come in around Christmastime for gifts and they returned over the summer,” McCarty says.
+“I had people come in around Christmastime for gifts and they returned over the summer,” McCarty said.
 “They said, ‘Now we’re here for a kayak.’
 I thought people who bought kayaks would come in and see that we had clothing, but it was really great to see it the other way around.”

 A weather-reliant business naturally has its down time, yet The Kayak Centre doesn’t close its doors for cold weather.
 The popularity of kayak fishing in the last decade has filled in that slow time because anglers start looking for boats and accessories come mid-February.
 The Kayak Centre teaches classes out of a building across the street and rents from a shack on the water.
 It also has a location in Charlestown on Ninigret Pond, about 21 miles south of Wickford Village.

-Other than potentially expanding guided kayaking trips internationally—they’ve taken groups to Costa Rica and the Netherlands—Shapiro says he’s not sure how else to grow the business without getting too far from his core as a kayak shop.
+Other than potentially expanding guided kayaking trips internationally—they’ve taken groups to Costa Rica and the Netherlands—Shapiro said he’s not sure how else to grow the business without getting too far from his core as a kayak shop.
 And he and the team are OK with that.

-“Throughout the years, we’ve expanded little by little and now we’re right where we want to be,” Bosgraaf says.
+“Throughout the years, we’ve expanded little by little and now we’re right where we want to be,” Bosgraaf said.
 “We’re not an outdoor store.
 We’re not gonna delve into snowshoes.
 We know kayaks and we know SUPs and we know them very well.
 We feel we are the experts in that industry, so let’s stick to what we know best and make sure everybody knows that we know that.”